 If your Surface Book turns on successfully, the last accessory you remove may be the problem.

-4 Waking up a Surface Book with Shortcut Keys or Buttons
+Waking up a Surface Book with shortcut keys or buttons

 If you have an outdated OS build, drivers, or firmware, you might face issues that Microsoft hasn’t addressed lately.
 Your Surface Book can get stuck while it’s in sleep mode.
 Microsoft recommends waking up your Surface Book using a keyboard shortcut or pressing the tablet buttons.

-- Waking up Surface Book in tablet mode – You can also use a button combination on the Surface Book tablet by quickly pressing both the Volume-up and Volume-down buttons on the tablet three times.
+- Waking up Surface Book in tablet mode – You can also use a button combination on the tablet by pressing the volume-up and volume-down buttons three times.

-If it works, don’t forget to update your Surface Book to the latest updates that are available through Windows Updates.
+If it works, don’t forget to update your Surface Book to the latest updates available through Windows Updates.

 If your Surface Book refuses to wake up or turn on after following the steps above, there is a way to force a shutdown on your Surface Book.

-- Press and hold the power button until your Surface Book shutdown and restarts to the Windows logo.
+- Press the power button until your Surface Book shuts down and restarts to the Windows logo.
 It takes about 20 seconds, then releases the power button.

 To perform a force shutdown on an original Surface Book:

-- Press and hold the power button for about 30 seconds, then release it.
+- Press the power button for about 30 seconds, then release it.